daryllundy/ai-hedge-fund/README.md

 run.bat --ticker AAPL,MSFT,NVDA --ollama backtest
 ```

-## Contributing
+## Contributing 🤝

-1. Fork the repository
+1. Fork the repository.
-2. Create a feature branch
+2. Create a feature branch.
-3. Commit your changes
+3. Commit your changes.
-4. Push to the branch
+4. Push to the branch.
-5. Create a Pull Request
+5. Create a Pull Request.

-**Important**: Please keep your pull requests small and focused.
-This will make it easier to review and merge.
+**Important**: Keep pull requests small and focused for easier review and merge.

-## Feature Requests
+## Feature Requests 💡

-If you have a feature request, please open an [issue](https://github.com/virattt/ai-hedge-fund/issues) and make sure it is tagged with `enhancement`.
+Have an idea to make this AI Hedge Fund even better?
+Open an [issue](https://github.com/virattt/ai-hedge-fund/issues) tagged with `enhancement`.

-## License
+## License 📜

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License—see the LICENSE file for details.

+---

+**Join the revolution!** Star this repository, follow us on Twitter, and dive into the future of AI-driven investing today! 🌍💸